a-n-rose/speech-recognition-projects/speech_commands/README.md

 (env)..$ python3 train_models_CNN_LSTM_CNNLSTM.py
 ```

 Depending on the number of wavefiles, labels, features, and model settings, the duration may take from a few minutes to several hours.
 This runs with out a problem on a CPU.
 You should be able to use your computer normally (although I personally would avoid running other programs).
+Note: you might want to turn off any battery saver.
+If the computer goes into standby, the training can't continue.